 Each year students can shadow the St Albans School's Book Award, The Children's Book Award and The Carnegie Medal.
 This includes attending a discussion day with other local schools, creating artwork which is presented to the authors and taking part in competitions as well as, of course, reading some of the best new children's fiction available.

 We understand that for some students, reading can be a challenge.
 We carefully select a small group of Key Stage 3 students to read to a reading mentor, every morning to help them to improve their reading and comprehension skills.
 Members of staff and Sixth Form students volunteer to help students to enhance their learning, develop their love of literature and break down any reading barriers they may have.

 Students at the school run and write their own magazine every half term.
 The team are primarily part of Sixth Form; however, the team are proud that all articles are written by the students for the students, and consequently, anybody can be involved.

 We are very excited to be the proud owners of a giant scrabble board.
 This is used in LRC lessons and students can use this at lunchtime and there are house competitions throughout the year.

 Easy ways to help your son/ daughter eliminate careless mistakes in their writing

 - Common Spelling Errors - 'friend and library'

 - Lie in believe

 - Spelling Strategies

-If you have any concerns or questions regarding literacy please do not hesitate to contact us.
+If you have any concerns or questions regarding communication please do not hesitate to contact us.